 In our pop culture, we can see the bird in works like Harry Potter and The Order of The Phoenix.

 The Phoenix tattoos represent rebirth and the beginning of a new cycle.
 The Phoenix also symbolizes:

 Types of Phoenix Tattoos

-Phoenix and Chinese Dragon Tattoos – Phoenix and Chinese dragon tattoos hold significant meaning.
-If meaning is not important to you, then consider the fact that these two creatures produce a stunning piece of body art.
+Phoenix and Chinese dragon tattoos hold significant meaning.
+If meaning is not relevant to you, then consider that these two creatures produce a stunning piece of body art.
 The Chinese culture considers the Phoenix as both representatives of the female and male aspects.
-But when illustrated with a dragon, such as in Phoenix tattoos, the phoenix is the female counterpart to the male dragon.
-These types of phoenix tattoos hold special meanings for lovers.
+When Phoenix is incorporated with a dragon in a tattoo, it became the female counterpart to the male dragon.
+These types of tattoos hold special meanings for lovers.

 Phoenix Tattoo Designs

 Some men opt to have flames surrounding the Phoenix.
 Some even have the fire covering the design a bit to symbolize the Phoenix rising from the ashes.
 But most men like the Phoenix with the wings wide open, which is a power stance.

 Phoenix Tattoos for Women

 Arm is a great location for both men and women to get a Phoenix tattoo.
 It gives the opportunity to extend the design if you need it.